Heroin and Prescription Opiate Addiction Task Force

 To confront the region’s growing heroin and opioid epidemic, the Heroin and Prescription Opiate Addiction Task Force recommends a comprehensive strategy that focuses on prevention, increasing access to treatment on demand and reducing the number of fatal overdoses.

-The Task Force is continuing to meet, both as a body and in small subcommittees to move the recommendations forward in 2017.
+The Task Force is continuing to meet, both as a body and in small subcommittees to move the recommendations forward.

 Download the task force's full report.Download (PDF) If the document does not open in your browser, right-click and "Save as".

 Download a printable PDF version of all four infographics together: Download (PDF)

 Promoting responsible prescribing and patient educationThe Primary Prevention Task Force Workgroup is working with medical professionals, the Bree Collaborative and others to promote responsible opioid prescribing and participate in a campaign to educate a broad audience about opioids.
 The Bree Collaborative and Washington Health Alliance's Opioid Medication & Pain flier is available in 22 languages and is provided as a patient education tool to community health centers and pharmacies.

 Opioid education series at King County librariesA successful opioid education series ("Addressing the Opiate Epidemic") was coordinated with the King County Library System, where Task Force members, partners and treatment providers provided panel presentations at seven community libraries on topics of interest in early 2017.

 Overdose awareness week campaign